itsmehari/Chrome-Tab-Organiser-Project/docs/architecture.md

   1. The user clicks either "Organize" for a domain or the "Organize All Tabs" button.
   2. A message is sent to `background.js` (`organizeByDomain` or `organizeAll`).
   3. The relevant function (`organizeTabsForDomain` or `organizeTabsByDomain`) queries all tabs across all windows, filtering out any that are already in a group.
-  4. A threshold check is performed (must be > 5 tabs to proceed).
+  4. The `organizeTabsByDomain` function collects all ungrouped tabs, while `organizeTabsForDomain` filters them by the specified domain.
   5. The qualified tabs are passed to the `groupTabsInChunks` helper function.
-  6. This function chunks the tabs into groups of 25 and creates a new, separate browser window for each chunk, preventing clutter.
+  6. This function chunks the tabs into groups (25 or 50 depending on total count) and creates a new, separate browser window for each chunk, preventing clutter.
 - **Statistics Dashboard**: On popup open, `popup.js` sends `getComprehensiveStats` to the background. `background.js` calculates stats (totals, duplicates, audible, etc.) and returns a data object. `popup.js` then renders this data in the UI grid and the Chart.js pie chart.
 - **Interactive Stats**: Clicking the "Audible Tabs" stat sends `focusAudibleTab`.
 The background script finds the relevant tab and uses `chrome.windows.update` and `chrome.tabs.update` to bring it into focus.
 - **Proactive Suggestions**: On popup open, `popup.js` sends `getGroupingSuggestions`.
 The background script analyzes ungrouped tabs and returns any domains with >5 tabs.
 The popup then renders these as actionable suggestions.